 Fleece to Shawl Demonstration

-This exciting event will showcase the skill, speed, and teamwork involved in turning a fleece into a finished shawl — all in one day!
+This exciting event highlights the skill, speed, and teamwork it takes to transform a fleece into a finished piece—all in just one day!

-We’re excited to have Rachel and Renee, the dynamic duo behind Table Ten: A Knitting Podcast, as the MCs for this year’s Fleece to Shawl Demonstration!
-They’ll be guiding you through the action as four talented teams race the clock to transform raw fleece into beautiful finished shawls right before your eyes.
+We’re thrilled to welcome Rachel and Renee, the dynamic duo behind Table Ten: A Knitting Podcast, as MCs for this year’s Fleece to Shawl Demonstrations.
+They’ll guide you through the action as teams race the clock to turn raw fleece into beautiful handwoven creations right before your eyes.

 Fleece to Shawl Rules: